Research into what causes different levels of attainment for ethnic groups in professional assessments.

 In 2021 Greta and her interdisciplinary research team were awarded a competitive grant from the Solicitors Regulation Authority to look at what causes different levels of attainment for ethnic groups in professional assessments.
 This research should help to increase understanding about the factors that are driving this picture and to identify steps that could be taken to make a difference and help to close the attainment gap.
 It will be an extensive programme that take until the end of 2023 to complete. www.sra.org.uk/sra/news/press/2021-press-releases/exeter-university-attainment-gap-research-launch/

 National Teaching Fellowship 2018 (Advance HE) Principal Fellow of the Higher Education Authority 2019, PhD, Birmingham College Director of Assessment, 2017- 2020, Senior Academic Misconduct Officer, 2017- 2020, Director of Education, Law 2014-2017, Deputy Director of Education Law 2013-2014 Senior Personal Tutor for CSSIS 2010- 2014, Programme Director, LLB European (Magister), 2002- 2017, Director of Admissions, 2012-2014, Director of International Programmes 2021 - present

 Editor-in-Chief of the European Journal of Legal Education 2018- present

 External impact and engagement

-Dr Bosch has been facilitating internationalisation.
+Prof Bosch has been facilitating internationalisation.
 An international student and staff approach to education enhances diversification and widening participation, academic and skills creativity through the injection of new ideas and new ways of thinking and the enrichment of experiences.
-Dr Bosch has led on the international transfer collaboration agreement of Exeter Law School with Brickfields Asia College in Malaysia (BAC), which is operational since 2018.
+Prof Bosch has led on the international transfer collaboration agreement of Exeter Law School with Brickfields Asia College in Malaysia (BAC), which is operational since 2018.
 She is a member of the BAC consortium body.
-Dr Bosch is an external examiner for Southampton University Law School.
+Prof Bosch was an external examiner for Southampton University Law School.